NON OFFICIAL - To reach the official website visit bwiairport.com

 Stops at BWI

-Train station and lobbies A (Southwest Airlines) and E (International Terminal).
-Passenger drop-off occurs on the upper level, while boarding takes place on the lower level.
+Rail Station and concourses A (Southwest Airlines) and E (international terminal).
+Passenger drop-off takes place on the upper level, while boarding is on the lower level.

 Schedule